zaeyyd/KingOfAvalon-RPG-Game/README.md

 ## Gameplay:
 ### 1) Beginning
   - Player starts game by selecting a weapon (Sword, Axe or Bow & Arrows).
-Player also starts game with randomly generated Levels for Attack and Charisma 'Abilities'
+Player also starts game with randomly generated levels for Attack and Charisma 'Abilities'
 ### 2) Battles
   - Player can either use their weapon to "Attack" enemies, or they can use their Charisma Ability to "Charm" enemies in order to evade the situation
-  - The Player's Attack or Charisma Level needs to be higher than the enemies' corresponding Ability in order to "WIN" a battle (If the Player "Attacks" and the enemy has higher "Attack Ability", Player will lose battle and health)
+  - The Player's Attack or Charisma Level needs to be higher than the enemies' corresponding Ability in order to "WIN" a battle (If the Player Attacks and the enemy has higher "Attack Ability", Player will lose battle and health)
-  - Players' "Ability Levels" increase as they use them (Successfully Attacking will increase your Attack Ability)
+  - Player's "Ability Levels" increase as they use them (Successfully Attacking will increase your Attack Ability)
 ### 3) Levels
   - Player will go through a series of levels with "regular" enemies
-  - Player will then reach a "Witch Level" where they will battle an evil witch.
-If the witch is successfully defeated, a mystery box will appear which can contain upgraded weapons or potions that the Player can use
+  - Player will then reach a "Witch Level" where they will battle an Evil Witch.
+If the Evil Witch is successfully defeated, a mystery box will appear which can contain upgraded weapons or potions that the Player can use
   - Then the Player will face a FINAL BOSS DRAGON which they will need to defeat in order to 'free the kingdom' and win the game